Best and Worst Nursing Homes in Columbia, SC

 When someone you love has been hurt, it can feel like nothing will ever be right or fair again.
 When this happens, the Columbia, SC nursing home injury lawyers at the Louthian Law Firm can review your legal options and work with you to determine the most appropriate next step.

-Many South Carolina assisted living facilities are part of a larger chain, complete with its own legal department.
+Many of both the best and worst nursing homes in Columbia, SC are part of a larger chain, complete with its own legal department.
 The nursing home’s lawyers may try to dispute abuse and neglect claims, but we have represented victims of neglect or abuse in retirement homes and we understand how to deal with negligent facilities and the nursing home attorneys who represent them.
 While a lawsuit cannot heal bedsores or restore someone’s health, a South Carolina nursing home abuse claim can help recover the large sums spent on a neglectful or abusive nursing home, as well as medical bills created by that abuse or neglect.
 You may also be able to hold the abusers accountable for the pain and suffering they caused.

 For a free consultation, call our Columbia nursing home injury attorneys today at 1-803-454-1200, or use our online contact form.